Protecting Intellectual Property: An Easy Guide for StartupsStartup Law ResourcesIntellectual Property

 Utility Patents - According to the USPTO, utility patents are for inventions, “... of a new and useful process, machine, manufacture, or composition of matter, or a new and useful improvement thereof.”
 Utility patents are for the protection of how an invention is used and works.

 Design Patents - Design patents, as described by the USPTO, are “Issued for a new, original, and ornamental design embodied in or applied to an article of manufacture.”
 A design patent, “permits its owner to exclude others from making, using, or selling the design.”
-A design patent may provide protection for IP when a utility patent is unavailable.
+A design patent may protect IP when a utility patent is unavailable.

 All three types of patents should be considered by a startup as part of its IP protection strategy.